-Defined as net cash provided by operating activities excluding the items noted below.
+VLO defines adjusted net cash provided by operating activities as net cash provided by operating activities excluding the items noted below.
 VLO believes adjusted net cash provided by operating activities is an important measure of its ongoing financial performance to better assess its ability to generate cash to fund VLO's investing and financing activities.
 The basis for VLO's belief with respect to each excluded item is provided below.